AluBhorta/UCSPy-Engine/README.md

 The final schedule will be saved in `data/schedules/` as `csv`.
 That's because if you're reading this, you probably like `csv`, amiryt? ;)

-To save the logs generated while running, as well as the final schedule use:
+To save the logs generated while running, use:

 ```sh
 python main.py solver --save_logs=True <algo>